8 THINGS YOU CAN DO TO TREAT NAUSEA IN THE MORNING

-If you are struggling to keep water down like I did, a great alternative to try would be to suck on ice cubes.
+If you are struggling to keep water down, a great alternative to try would be to suck on ice cubes.

 You can make these water or juice if you prefer.

 Personally speaking, I would always prefer to take natural juice rather than the artificial stuff they sell in supermarkets.

 I don’t know why this worked for me but it somehow did.

 Smelling the washing coming out of the machine would absolutely send me over the edge.

 I really could not take any sort of floral smell.